 Direct Editing.
 I was actually introduced to Solidworks and said "who in the world can design this way?"
 But when I found IronCAD, it quickly became the tool I reached for first to do my conceptual design.
 With

 available you never have to concern yourself with design intent.
 Having this incredible flexibility dramatically increases your design productivity.
 Conceptual Design - Which CAD Paradigm is Best?

 I have been beating this drum for decades.
-But the Pro/e paradigm is the standard.
+But the Pro/e paradigm is the de facto standard.
 I will not go into the reason why, but it has cost the industry millions if not billions in lost productivity with its strict feature history and commonly used constrained sketching.